anggelazhou/Budget-App/README.md

 User Stories
 > - As a user, I want to be able to add and remove a category
 > - As a user, I want to be able to add a budget (for a category)
-> - As a user, I want to be able to view the number of days left in the period/month (same for all the categories)
+> - As a user, I want to be able to reset the balance/clear previous expenses
 > - As a user, I want to be able to modify a budget
 > - As a user, I want to be able to have a general view of my categories and their balances
-> - As a user, I want to be able to select a category and view the previous expenses in detail (from the month)
+> - As a user, I want to be able to select a category and view the previous expenses in detail
 > - As a user, I want to be able to add an expense (includes expense title and value, listed under a category)

 <br>